EstebanEchandia/Terraria-Sync/README.md

 # Terraria-Sync

+Simple powershell script to sync terraria maps between players, so any one can host/play anytime they want.

 Instrucctions:

 I recommend syncing SinglePlayer Maps to Steam Cloud, you can do this on Terraria Level selection, clicking the cloud, Doing this will prevent SinglePlayer Worlds to be added to the repository.